 Priv.-Doz., Dr. med.
 Axel Baltzer

 Orthopedist and trauma surgeon, Center for Molecular Orthopedics, Dusseldorf, Germany

-Orthopedics and Trauma surgery
+Orthopedics and trauma surgery

-Joint diseases (hip, knee, ankle)
+Treatment of joint conditions (hip, knee, ankle)

 Molecular orthopedics (biological treatment of joint and spine diseases)